algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 ```assembly
 variableName2 dvc "World!
 Hello."
 ```
-- `variableName2` is the variable name.
+- `variableName2` is the variable name
-- `dvc` specifies the character variable type.
+- `dvc` specifies the character variable type
 - `"World!
-Hello."` is the initial value of the character variable.
+Hello."` is the initial value of the character variable

 Example:
 ```assembly